 book _ FÉLIX CANDELA FROM MEXICO CITY TO CHICAGO: RISE AND FALL OF EXPERIMENTATION IN CONCRETE

 Félix Candela from Mexico City to Chicago: Rise and Fall of Experimentation in Concrete, ed.
-Alexander Eisenschmidt (Barcelona: Actar, 2024), forthcoming.
+Alexander Eisenschmidt (Barcelona: Actar, 2024).

 The manuscript was awarded a Graham Foundation Publication Grant, a Creative Activity Award from the Office of the Vice Chancellor of Research, and the Faculty Scholarship Support Grant at the University of Illinois at Chicago.
 The initial research for this project was sponsored by UIC’s Office of the Vice Chancellor of Research.